 “You can’t control what you can’t measure.”

-KPIS, KEY TO SUCCESS IN YOUR BUSINESS
+KPIs: The KEY TO SUCCESS IN YOUR BUSINESS

 What is a KPI?

-Some examples: the number of employees trained in new working methods, the number of products released by the Research & Development department over the first six months of the year.
+For instance: the number of employees trained in new working methods, the number of products released by the Research & Development department over the first six months of the year.

 The second category of indicators concerns the effects of your actions on the market – impact metrics.

-DEFINING YOUR KPIS: MANDATORY STEP
+DEFINING YOUR KPIS: A MANDATORY STEP

 Step 1: Determine the needs to which they respond